Claire-Potter/Disney-Star/README.md

 3. Array of questions with assigned images, audio clip and answer options as well as correct answer
 4. Generate questions ramdomly
 5. Do not reask the same questions
+6. Time limit per question
+7. Compulsory answer per question
-6. Ability to update questions
+8. Ability to update questions
-7. Ability to set the number of questions asked
+9. Ability to set the number of questions asked
-8. Display correct images per question
+10. Display correct images per question
-9. Assign correct audio clip per question and allow the user to play
+11. Assign correct audio clip per question and allow the user to play
-10. Display the question answer options in a random order
+12. Display the question answer options in a random order
-11. If the answer is correct, mark the option box green.
+13. If the answer is correct, mark the option box green.
 If the answer is incorrect, mark the option box red and display correct answer in green
-12. Only allow user to select one option
+14. Only allow user to select one option
-13. Keep a score tracker with correct and wrong answers given to reflect in the end calculation
+15. Keep a score tracker with correct and wrong answers given to reflect in the end calculation
-14. Calculate results based on a percentage range and display content based on range achieved
+16. Calculate results based on a percentage range and display content based on range achieved
-15. Allow user to choose their own character from character name and character images array
+17. Allow user to choose their own character from character name and character images array
-16. Allow user to scroll back and fourth between the various characters available in the array
+18. Allow user to scroll back and fourth between the various characters available in the array
-17. Display character chosen across site pages
+19. Display character chosen across site pages
-18. Create buttons for the user to navigate with across the site.
+20. Create buttons for the user to navigate with across the site.
 Use these buttons as event triggers
-19. Only display page sections when relevant, otherwise hide the section
+21. Only display page sections when relevant, otherwise hide the section
-20. Generate next question when user clicks the event trigger Next
+22. Generate next question when user clicks the event trigger Next
-21. Reset the quiz when the user chooses to redo the quiz
+23. Reset the quiz when the user chooses to redo the quiz
-22. When quiz begins setup the page and question appropriately
+24. When quiz begins setup the page and question appropriately
-23. When the quiz ends, setup the page and calculate the results to display
+25. When the quiz ends, setup the page and calculate the results to display
-24. Include a link back to the home page
+26. Include a link back to the home page
-25. Include a link to the Disney Store to open in a new tab
+27. Include a link to the Disney Store to open in a new tab
-26. Footer fixed to bottom of the page
+28. Footer fixed to bottom of the page
-27. Multi-page website
+29. Multi-page website
-28. Appropriatly styled elements
+30. Appropriatly styled elements
+31. Auto-scroll to the top of the page when the screen changes and between questions

 #### Content Requirements